 On starting a new game session the player is presented with a series of introductory screens explaining the background, flow and objective of the game, after which they are asked to enter a player name, which is stored and used to show player scores as the end of a session, compared to previous sessions by other players.

 Figure 2.
-The Animal & Farm main game interface, showing (a) animal (resource) population trajectory and yield per farmer, (b) the farming landscape with animal positions as red dots and farm ownwership indicated by the grey shades, (c) actions taken by farmers in the previous game round, and (d) player inputs inluding a budget report and costs set for actions.
+The Animal & Farm main game interface, showing (a) animal (resource) population trajectory and yield per farmer, (b) the farming landscape with animal positions as red dots and farm ownership indicated by the grey shades, (c) actions taken by farmers in the previous game round, and (d) player inputs including a budget report and costs set for actions.

 The main game screen consists of four components (Figure 2).
 First, a trajectory plot (Figure 2a) showing (1) observed animal population numbers and (2) agricultural yield for each farmer in each time step, up to time t (at the start of the game, this will show five observations from the initialisation steps described above).
 Agricultural yield is expressed as a % of “maximum unaffected yield,” i.e. yield in the absence of damage from wildlife or investment in tending crops.
 Second, a plot of the landscape (Figure 2b) showing the distribution of farm ownership as well as the position of animals at time t.
 Third, a bar plot of the number of actions taken by each farmer at time t (Figure 2c).
 Fourth, a report of the current management budget available (not allocated), player scores (see 3.2.3 below), and player inputs (Figure 2d).
 The player (manager) inputs consist of two sliders, setting the cost for two out of the three actions available to farmers in time t+1: killing animals (presented as the cost of a hunting licence) and scaring animals off their land (presented as the cost of a scaring licence).
 Management budget allocated to one of these cannot be allocated to another, and any budget not allocated is not rolled over to the next time step.
 The third action available to farmers (tending crops) cannot be directly affected by the manager (player), so no input is available for it .